Only Love (TV series)

-Only Love is a 2014 South Korean daily drama television series starring Seo Ha-joon, Im Se-mi, Lee Kyu-han, Nam Bo-ra, Yoon Jong-hoon, and Kim Ye-won.
+Only Love is a 2014 South Korean daily drama melodrama television series starring Seo Ha-joon, Im Se-mi, Lee Kyu-han, Nam Bo-ra, Yoon Jong-hoon, and Kim Ye-won.
 It aired on SBS on Mondays to Fridays at 19:20 for 123 episodes from June 2 to December 12, 2014.

 Plot

 Kim Tae-yang is a physician and Choi Yoo-ri is a broadcasting producer.
 Choi Jae-min is a dandy-ish executive at a clothing company and Kim Saet-byul is an unwed mother.
 Kim Woo-joo is much younger than Hong Mi-rae.

 As these three couples fall in love, they explore issues of age difference, blood ties and adoption, and wealth and poverty.